Alluxio/alluxio-csi/README.md

 ## Update on 10-04-2021

-This feature has been available in alluxio/alluxio docker image.
+CSI is moved to and supported in [Alluxio main repo](https://github.com/Alluxio/alluxio).
+**You shall stop using this repo which is out of date**.

-The source code in Alluxio main repo has been moved to https://github.com/Alluxio/alluxio/tree/master/integration/docker/csi.
+The source code is moved to https://github.com/Alluxio/alluxio/tree/master/integration/docker/csi.
-The documentation (README.md) in Alluxio main repo has been moved to https://github.com/Alluio/alluxio/tree/master/integration/kubernetes/CSI_README.md.
+The documentation is moved to https://github.com/Alluio/alluxio/tree/master/integration/kubernetes/CSI_README.md.
+This feature is also available in `alluxio/alluxio` docker image on dockerhub.

 ## Update on 07-03-2021
 This feature has been moved back to Alluxio main repo https://github.com/Alluxio/alluxio/tree/master/integration/csi,